 - Make sure the material on the pushchair's seat and all the seams are intact

 - Check there are two locking mechanisms to release before the pushchair will fold down – try the folding mechanism yourself and check for finger traps

 - Always check the pushchair's harness and its fixing points are intact, and only buy one with a five-point harness.

-Although all-terrain pushchairs are the descendents of the original American jogging strollers, if you're a serious jogger it would be best to look for a jogging stroller designed specifically for this purpose.
+Although all-terrain pushchairs are descended from American jogging strollers, serious joggers would be best buying a jogging stroller designed specifically for this purpose.

 The large wheels make the ride smoother, and give better control and shock absorption in off-road conditions.
 These pushchairs are designed for running on pavements, rough and sandy surfaces.

-A reclining seat is always useful to have in a stroller, but don’t even consider jogging with your baby until they're six months old and able to support their head and neck independently.
-A head support such as a head hugger will help to keep the baby’s head from bobbing.
+Don’t consider jogging with your baby until they're six months old and able to support their head and neck independently.
+A head support, such as a head hugger, will help to keep the baby’s head from bobbing.